akshayravikumar/blog/_posts/2020-07-10-python-dictionaries.md

 When I was a TA for [6.006](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-006-introduction-to-algorithms-fall-2011/), I had students answer the following questions about Python dictionaries.
 I hope they were a fun way to experiment with hash tables "in the wild"--I definitely learned a lot while preparing this!
 Solutions are at the end.

+## Background

+Recall that Python implements dictionaries using a hash table with [open addressing](https://en.wikipedia.org/wiki/Open_addressing).
+Long story short, dictionaries have an underlying array that stores key-value pairs.
+When inserting a key, Python uses hash values to "probe" through this array in a specific sequence until it finds an open slot for that key.
+This post assumes you have a basic understanding of open addressing.
+If you'd like a refresher on hash table concepts, [this](https://runestone.academy/runestone/books/published/pythonds/SortSearch/Hashing.html) might help.

+Also, the internals of a Python dictionary aren't a mystery: you can check out the [source code](https://github.com/python/cpython/blob/master/Objects/dictobject.c)!
+If you don't want to read through everything, there are a bunch of resources explaining Python dictionaries, like [this](https://stackoverflow.com/questions/327311/how-are-pythons-built-in-dictionaries-implemented) and [this](https://just-taking-a-ride.com/inside_python_dict/chapter1.html).

 ## Problems

 ### Problem 1